MariusQuabeck/magic-device-tool/README.md

 # magic-device-tool
-A simple batch for installing Ubuntu on your device
+A simple batch for installing Ubuntu and switching channels on your device

 Contact
 -------